 - Exercise and weight rooms.

-- an activity pool with play features and a lazy river
+- An activity pool with play features, such as a lazy river and splash-pad.

 November 28 Public Open House